GoogleCloudPlatform/document-intake-accelerator/utils/docai-wh/README.md

 Generated /Users/xxx/document-intake-accelerator/utils/docai-wh/schema_files/cda_extractor.json with document schema for gs://ek-cda-engine-001-sample-forms/forms-batch1/bsc-dme-pa-form-9.pdf
 ```

-### Upload document schema
+### Upload document schema to DocAI WH
-After you have generated and verified and manually fixed the types for the document schema, it is time to upload it to the DocAI WH.
+After you have generated and verified  document schema, it is time to upload it to the DocAI WH.
-To avoid confusions, if there is already existing schema with same display_name, oepration will be skipped.
-So make sure to delete any existing same display name schemas for the document.
+To avoid confusions, if there is already existing schema with same display_name, operation will be skipped (unless -o option is used).
+Please note, that overwriting with `-o` option will not be possible, if there are already existing documents using that schema.

 ```shell
 source SET